 What Are NFTs and What Do They Do?

 “What are NFTs?”
-It’s a question we’ve been asked a lot lately.
+It’s a question we’ve fielded a lot lately.
 The idea behind them has been around for a while.
-But they gained a whole lot of legitimacy once Christie’s became the first major auction house to offer a purely digital work of art with a unique NFT.
+But they gained a bit of legitimacy once Christie’s became the first major auction house to offer a purely digital work of art with a unique NFT in 2021.

 Digital art isn’t new.
 The German academic Georg Nees showed digital works back in 1965.
 They were mostly somewhat crude geometric illustrations.
 Digital art got a lot more serious when Andy Warhol created a portrait of Debbie Harry using his Amiga 1000 in the 1980s.
 But it wasn’t the digital version collectors were after.
 The image’s final form lived through acrylic paint silkscreened onto linen.
 Today’s digital art doesn’t need a space in the physical world.
 However, that poses problems of its own: authenticity.